Zhu (surname): Origin and distribution

 The ancestral surname (姓) of the ruling family of the State of Zhu (邾) was Cao. (p.
 144, Xueqin).
 The State of Zou, as it was later renamed, was conquered and annexed by the state of Chu during the reign of King Xuan of Chu (369–340 BC). (p.
 43, Chao).
 The ruling family and its descendants adopted Zhu (朱) as their surname in memory of their former state of Zhu (邾). (p.
 43, Chao & p.
 239, Tan).

 During the Ming dynasty, some people of the Zhu clan moved to Taiwan, and others later migrated to Southeast Asia, Europe and the Americas.
 During the Qing dynasty the House of Zhu was purged by the House of Aisin-Gioro and the Manchu people who led the Qing armies.
 Many royal family members of the House of Zhu were executed at Caishikou Execution Grounds during the Qing dynasty.
-The Zhu clan is also found in Korea and is known as: 주 (朱; Ju, Joo); it is the 32nd most common name in Korea though it is combined with the Zhou (周) surname.
+The Zhu clan is also found in Korea and is known as 주 (朱; Ju, Joo); it is the 32nd most common name in Korea though it is combined with the Zhou (周) surname (see List of Korean surnames).

 Zhu (朱) is technically a branch of the Cao (曹) surname.
 Nowadays, Zhu is 14th most common, while Cao is 27th most common in terms of population size.

 A 2013 study found that it was the 14th most common surnames, shared by 17,000,000 people or 1.280% of the population, with the province with the most being Jiangsu.